Automated Technology Grant Benefits LATI Students and Manufacturing Employers

 OCTOBER 1, 2018

-WATERTOWN, SD Thanks to a $1 million NIST MEP (Manufacturing Extension Partnership) Competitive Awards Program grant from the National Institute of Standards and Technology (NIST), Lake Area Technical Institute will be part of a collaborative effort to increase competitiveness and efficiency in regional manufacturing industries.
-The grant was awarded to South Dakota Manufacturing & Technology Solutions (SDMTS) who in turn has partnered with Lake Area Tech, the University of South Dakota, and Impact Dakota to fulfill the grant’s objectives over the next three years.
+WATERTOWN, SD Thanks to a $1 million NIST MEP (Manufacturing Extension Partnership) Competitive Awards Program grant from the National College of Standards and Technology (NIST), Lake Area Technical College will be part of a collaborative effort to increase competitiveness and efficiency in regional manufacturing industries.
+The grant was awarded to South Dakota Manufacturing & Technology Solutions (SDMTS) who in turn has partnered with Lake Area Technical College, the University of South Dakota, and Impact Dakota to fulfill the grant’s objectives over the next three years.

-As a grant recipient, Lake Area Tech will test and integrate the automated systems that have been developed by NIST and replicated by SDMTS.
-Lake Area Tech will incorporate new technology in the Robotics laboratory for training and demonstrations of grant-acquired Collaborative Robots (Cobots) and Autonomous Guided Vehicles (AGVs), develop courses to incorporate into the Robotics program, and create and offer training programs for manufacturers through Lake Area Tech’s Corporate Education division.
+As a grant recipient, Lake Area Technical College will test and integrate the automated systems that have been developed by NIST and replicated by SDMTS.
+Lake Area Technical College will incorporate new technology in the Robotics laboratory for training and demonstrations of grant-acquired Collaborative Robots (Cobots) and Autonomous Guided Vehicles (AGVs), develop courses to incorporate into the Robotics program, and create and offer training programs for manufacturers through Lake Area Technical College’s Corporate Education division.

 Keith Deibert, SDMTS Business Advisor, comments, “This grant offers a unique opportunity to advance the awareness and implementation of next generation automation technologies to South Dakota manufacturers.
 The dawning of the Industrial Revolution 4.0 will require all manufacturers to deploy these next generation automation technologies to remain competitive on the world stage.”